Alexwolf21/resume-tailoring-ai/knowledge.md

 - Proof-of-concept initiatives · Evaluation of new technologies
 - Change and incident management standards · Monitoring systems capacity
 - Distributed programming (use this exact phrase when JD specifies it)
+- **Cloud-Native Product Engineering variant:** When JD combines "scalable Java-based cloud-native microservices" + "event-based architecture using Kafka" + "product development and implementation" + frontend integration (Angular/React):
+  - Mirror "cloud-native microservices" as an exact phrase in both Summary and bullet 1 (not just "microservices")
+  - Use "event-based architecture" (not "event-driven") when JD uses that exact phrasing
+  - Surface "product development" framing — SAP Cloud ALM IS a product; frame as "enterprise product platform"
+  - Surface React from EBaazee project for frontend integration requirement; add "Java" to project tech stack for ATS
+  - Surface RabbitMQ from EBaazee project to match "message brokers (Kafka, RabbitMQ)" preferred skill
+  - Mirror exact JD phrase: "full software development lifecycle, from gathering requirements to deployment and support"
+  - Mirror exact JD phrase: "debug and resolve production issues, ensuring system reliability and performance"
+  - Mirror exact JD phrase: "CI/CD pipelines for automated build, test, and deployment processes"
+  - Mirror exact JD phrase: "code reviews and best practices for software development, security, and performance"
+  - Use "Backend & Messaging" skills row label to highlight Kafka/RabbitMQ adjacency
+  - Compress AI content when JD doesn't mention AI — drop AI skills row and AI bullets entirely
+  - **Docker/EKS gap:** Docker is often mandatory in cloud-native JDs.
+Candidate does NOT have Docker.
+Genuine gap — never claim.
+Cloud Foundry deployment is the closest adjacency.
+  - **Education:** Use Variant B for 3+ year roles.
+If candidate has < 3 years, the experience gap itself is a risk to flag.

 ### Application Development & Maintenance / Support (Full Stack)
 Keywords to prioritize if supported: